Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 This repository contains Matlab code and required files to generate design alternatives and to calculate their robustness metrics for the robust design of five RoR hydropower plants.
 The methodology presented in the paper by  V. Yildiz, S.F.
-Brown, C. Rougé  "Revisiting small hydropower design in a drought-prone world" submitted to the Water Resources Research.
+Brown, C. RougÃ©  "Revisiting small hydropower design in a drought-prone world" submitted to the Water Resources Research.

 # MATLAB Library: Amalgam_HYPER and Robustness_Analysis